 Small caps refer to companies with a market capitalization generally ranging from $300 million to $2 billion.
-The market capitalization denotes the value of the outstanding shares of any company that trades on a stock exchange.
-However, a company’s market capitalization keeps on changing due to the fluctuations in the share price.
+The market capitalization denotes the fair market value of the outstanding shares of any company that trades on a stock exchange.
+However, a company’s market capitalization will constantly change due to the fluctuations in the share price.

-Small caps tend to perform well during the early phase of the economic revival.
+Small caps tend to perform well during the early phase of the economic cycle.
 Investors seeking higher returns on their investments usually invest in the stocks of small caps.

-- The stocks of small caps are prone to market fluctuations; hence, these are highly risky investments.
+The stocks of small caps are prone to wide market fluctuations; hence, these are highly risky investments.

 Small Caps and Investments

 Investors looking to invest in the stocks of small caps should be aware of the following features of the stocks: